Pre-College Summer Session FAQs

-- Request letters of recommendation from teachers or counselors who have known you the longest and who are invested in your success (whenever possible!).
+- Request letters of recommendation from teachers or counselors who have known you the longest and who are invested in your success.

-- If your grades are poor and not a good indicator of your commitment to your art, explain why in your personal statement.
+- If your grades are poor and not a good indicator of your commitment to your art, explain the reason why in your personal statement.

-After successful completion of the Pre-College Summer Session, each student will receive three credits in the form of an A–F letter grade on an MCAD transcript, and reported as “Pre-College Summer Session.”
-For most, it is the overall program and the experience of it that is of utmost importance in their choice to participate.
-For others, having three college credits to begin a transcript is equally as important.
+After successful completion of the program, you receive three credits in the form of an A–F letter grade on an MCAD transcript reported as “Pre-College Summer Session.”

-Scholarships will be reviewed shortly after the scholarship application deadline and acceptance/denial letters will be mailed to students within two weeks.
-Letters should reach students at the end of April.
+Scholarships are reviewed shortly after the scholarship application deadline, and acceptance/denial letters are mailed within two weeks thereafter.